-Price elasticity of supply refers to the degree of repossesses of supply of a commodity which references to change in prices of such commodity.
+Price elasticity of supply refers to the degree of repossesses of supply of a commodity which references to changes in prices of such commodity.

 PERFECTLY ELASTIC SUPPLY

-When the supplier does not change with a change in price, then supply for such a commodity is said to be perfectly elastic.
+When the supplier does not change with a price change, then the supply for such a commodity is said to be perfectly elastic.

 HIGHLY ELASTIC SUPPLY

-When the percentage change in quantity supplied is more than the percentage change in price then supply for such a commodity is said to be highly elastic.
+When the percentage change in quantity supplied is more than the percentage change in price than supply for such a commodity is said to be highly elastic.